Shea Kernel Roaster - Ghana

 In June of 2017, Brian Gylland and Paul Means of Burn Design Lab traveled to Northern Ghana to learn about the shea kernel roasting process.
 This trip took place under a larger project funded by USAID (lead by Winrock International and TechnoServe), which concerns protecting food security and natural resources in Ghana.
 Ghana is a major exporter of shea butter, which is a key ingredient in many cosmetic applications, including soaps and creams, and is also sometimes used for cooking in Ghana.

 BDL has since partnered with Burro, a Ghana-based developer and distributor of productivity-enhancing innovations.
 Together, BDL and Burro have applied for a $125,000 grant through Winrock International, which requires a 100% matching contribution for the $250,000 project: to develop an improved roaster.
-The project will last 2 years, and will consist of multiple design and testing iterations in both lab and field to produce a quality product which meets the women’s needs.
+The project began May 1st, 2018, and will last 2 years, consisting of multiple design and testing iterations in both lab and field to produce a quality product which meets the women’s needs.
 Goals of the project will include reducing wood fuel consumption by 60% and reducing particulate and carbon monoxide emissions by 90%.
-BDL is actively accepting contributions to this matching effort, with the project scheduled to start May 1st, 2018.
+BDL is actively accepting contributions to this matching effort.

 Reduce fuel consumption by 60%